LT-IntroToAI-SY2324/a3-movie-chatbot-mewong1/a3_writeup.md

 ## Reflection Questions
 1. In your own words describe the `search_pa_list` function.
+"search_pa_list" takes user input and then utilizes the match tool to find a pattern.
+If a pattern is found, it checks to see if it correlates with one of the actions.
+The action will then return a list to answer the user's query.

 2. What movie did you add to the `movies.py` file?
 What year was it made?
 Any specific reason you added that movie?
+I added high school musical to the movies.py file.
+It was made in 2006 and I really love the music and choreography.

 3. What pattern / action did you add to the paList data structure?
 Why do you think that is a useful pattern / action?